Frequently Asked Questions2024-08-22T10:18:15-05:00

 Agricultural use includes but is not limited to the following activities: cultivating the soil, producing crops for human food, animal feed, or planting seed for the production of fibers; floriculture, viticulture, and horticulture; raising or keeping livestock; raising or keeping exotic animals for the production of human food or of fiber, leather, pelts, or other tangible products having a commercial value; planting cover crops or leaving land idle for the purposes of participating in a governmental program, provided the land is not used for residential, recreational, or a purpose inconsistent with agricultural use; and planting of cover crops or leaving land idle in conjunction with normal crop or livestock rotation procedure, and raising or keeping bees for pollination or for the production of human food or other tangible products having a commercial value.
 Please review the TCAD Guidelines for the Appraisal of Open-Space Land for additional information.

-How many animals do I need on my property to qualify for Agricultural Valuation?2021-12-14T10:58:01-06:00
+How many animals do I need on my property to qualify for Agricultural Valuation?2024-09-08T17:03:35-05:00

 The minimum requirement for grazing stock is 4 animal units.
-A grazing livestock animal unit equals; 1 mature cow; 2 five-hundred pound calves; 6 sheep; 7 goats, or 1 mature horse.
+A grazing livestock animal unit equals 1 mature cow, 2 five-hundred pound calves, 6 sheep, 7 goats, or 1 mature horse.
 If you only had cows, you would need a total of 4 mature ones.
 If you only had goats, you would need twenty-eight.
-A combination such as 2 cows, and 12 sheep would be four animal units.
-Another example is 1 cow, 2 calves, 6 sheep and 7 goats which would be equal to the required number of 4 animal units.
+A combination such as 2 cows and 12 sheep would be four animal units.
+Another example is 1 cow, 2 calves, 6 sheep, and 7 goats, which would be equal to the required number of 4 animal units.
 Please review the TCAD Guidelines for the Appraisal of Open-Space Land for additional information.

 Will I receive an Ag Rollback Tax if I buy a property with Agricultural Valuation, build a house, and stop using the property for agriculture?2022-09-19T09:03:34-05:00